Morris Sheppard: Personal life

 On December 1, 1909, Sheppard married Lucile Sanderson.
 The couple had three daughters: Susan, Lucile, and Janet.
 Some of their descendants also became politicians.

-Sheppard and his wife were the grandparents of Connie Mack III, Republican U.S. Representative and U.S. Senator from Florida, and great-grandparents of Connie Mack IV, Republican U.S. Representative from Florida.
-Other Sheppard grandsons were Democrat Richard Sheppard Arnold (1936–2004) and Republican Morris Sheppard "Buzz" Arnold (born 1941), judges at different times on the United States District Court for the Western District of Arkansas, and later concurrently on the United States Court of Appeals for the Eighth Circuit, the only brothers to serve concurrently on a US federal court of appeals.
+Through their daughter Susan, Sheppard and his wife were the grandparents of Connie Mack III, Republican U.S. Representative and U.S. Senator from Florida, and great-grandparents of Connie Mack IV, Republican U.S. Representative from Florida.
+Other Sheppard grandsons, through daughter Janet, were Democrat Richard Sheppard Arnold (1936–2004) and Republican Morris Sheppard "Buzz" Arnold (born 1941), judges at different times on the United States District Court for the Western District of Arkansas, and later concurrently on the United States Court of Appeals for the Eighth Circuit, the only brothers to serve concurrently on a U.S. federal court of appeals.
 The federal courthouse in Little Rock is named in Judge Richard Arnold's honor.
-Judge Morris Arnold, a Republican, remains on the United States Court of Appeals for the Eighth Circuit under senior status.
+Judge Morris Arnold, a Republican, remains on the Eighth Circuit court under senior status.